tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # MENTAL HEALTH & WELLBEING

-ARK Co-Living Ltd is committed to protecting the health (*mental health as well as physical health*), safety and welfare of its employees (*this extends to contractors and temporary staff*) by providing a supportive working environment.
+GOP Co-Living Ltd is committed to protecting the health (*mental health as well as physical health*), safety and welfare of its employees (*this extends to contractors and temporary staff*) by providing a supportive working environment.

 Mental ill health and stress are associated with many of the leading causes of disease and disability in our society.
 Promoting and protecting the mental wellbeing of the workforce is important for individuals’ physical health, social wellbeing, and productivity.
 Many factors in the workplace influence the mental wellbeing of individual employees, particular departments or organisations as a whole.
 Understanding and addressing the factors which affect people’s mental wellbeing at work has a wide range of benefits, both for individuals and the organisation.

 Mental wellbeing in the workplace is relevant to all employees and everyone can contribute to improved mental wellbeing at work.
 Addressing workplace mental wellbeing can help strengthen the positive, protective factors of employment, reduce risk factors for mental ill health and improve general health.
 It can also help promote the employment of people who have experienced mental health problems and support them once they are at work.
 This workplace mental wellbeing policy covers the following aspects of mental health and wellbeing:

-It is the policy of ARK Co-Living Ltd to provide a supportive environment for dealing with mental health related issues; however, employees must take responsibility for raising their concerns as early as possible in order for ARK Co-Living Ltd to investigate and assist with or resolve genuine problems.
+It is the policy of GOP Co-Living Ltd to provide a supportive environment for dealing with mental health related issues; however, employees must take responsibility for raising their concerns as early as possible in order for GOP Co-Living Ltd to investigate and assist with or resolve genuine problems.

 Some pressure at work is inevitable and total elimination of this pressure is neither possible nor desirable.
 Every job brings its own set of tasks, responsibilities and day-to-day problems.
 The pressures and demands these place upon employees are an unavoidable feature in working life.